 Tudor-Hart was one of around thirty German-speaking photographers, many of Jewish origin, who either settled or lived briefly in Britain during the 1930s.
 Collectively they revolutionised British photography, offering new, often more socially critical, ways of seeing.
 During her time in Britain, Tudor-Hart’s practice developed a nuanced articulation of social identity, particularly in relation to gender and class.
 Coming from Austria, she was attentive to Britain’s status as an island nation, an identity perhaps of special significance to the roles of boys and men.

-- title: Isle of Arran Ferry, London
+- title: Isle of Arran Ferry, Scotland

 - accession number: PGP 279.59B

 - materials: Modern silver gelatine print from archival negative

 - credit line: Presented by Wolfgang Suschitzky 2004

 Edith Tudor-Hart, née Suschitzky, was one of the most significant documentary photographers working in Britain in the 1930s and 1940s.
 Born in Vienna, she grew up in radical Jewish circles.
 Edith married Alex Tudor-Hart, a British doctor, and the pair moved to England.
 There she worked as a documentary photographer, closely associated with the Communist Party, compiling a remarkable archive of images of working people in London and later, the south of Wales.
 Although still active in the 1950s, the difficulties of finding work as a woman photographer led eventually to Tudor-Hart abandoning photography altogether.